kevohagan/meteor-sweetalert/README.md

-# Meteor-ramda
+# Meteor-sweetalert

-A practical functional library for Javascript programmers.
-[Check it out on github](https://github.com/CrossEye/ramda)
+a beautiful replacement for javascript's alert().
+[Check it out on github](https://github.com/t4t5/sweetalert.git)